aytero/user-crud-service/README.md

 # user-crud-service

-a REST API in Golang, allowing data to be saved in a MongoDB type database.
-You can take the help of the Gin Gonic router.
+This is a REST API in Golang, allowing data to be saved in a MongoDB type database.

-This API supports the following 4 CRUD functions:
+This API supports the following 4 CRUD operations and login:

 1. Create
 - Request: POST /add/users